dmbarbour/glas/docs/GlasNamespaces.md

 TL is a finite map of form `{ Prefix => (Prefix' | NULL) }`.
 To translate a name via TL, we find the longest matching prefix, then rewrite that to the output prefix.
 Alternatively, if output is NULL, we'll treat the name as undefined.

 The TL type works best with prefix-unique names, where no name is a prefix of another name.
 Consider that TL `{ "bar" => "foo" }` will convert `"bard"` to `"food"`, and it's awkward to target 'bar' alone.
 To mitigate, we logically add suffix `".."` to all names, and front-end syntax can strongly discourage `".."` within user-defined names.
 This logical suffix enables translation of 'bar' together with 'bar.\*' via `{ "bar." => "foo." }` or 'bar' alone via `{ "bar.." => "foo.." }`.
-If translation removes the suffix, raise an error.
-(Alternatively, introduce an `N:FullName` intermediate representation.)
+If translation removes this suffix, raise an error.

 Sequential translations can be composed into a single map.
 Rough sketch: to compute A followed-by B, first extend A with redundant rules such that output prefixes in A match as many input prefixes in B as possible, then translate A's outuput prefixes as names (longest matching prefix).
 To normalize, optionally erase new redundancy.